Skip to main content

 • Traffic-Aware Cruise Control (TACC) — works on all models while towing

-• Navigation and trip planning (but doesn't account for trailer drag on range)
+• Navigation (but does not account for trailer drag)

-Important: Tow Mode resets every time you park and leave the vehicle.
-You'll need to re-enable it each time you drive with a trailer attached.
-The car doesn't detect the trailer automatically.
+Critical: Tow Mode resets every time you park and exit the vehicle.
+Re-enable it every time you drive with a trailer.
+The car has no trailer detection sensor.

 Trailer Wiring and Lighting